Blog Post Updated June 2020

 This is the number one question that I get asked.
 The other most asked questions are, “How do I add bridges to letters and where do they need to be added? and “What material and cut settings do I use to cut my stencils?”
 I share this and more helpful information in The Colorful Cookie Club.

-Learn all that you need to know to design and cut culinary stencils using a Cricut or a Silhouette Cameo cutting machine in The Colorful Cookie Club.
-There are over 350 video tutorials and more videos get added all of the time.
-We even learn to draw stencil designs on our iPads.
+Learn all that you need to know to design and cut culinary stencils using a Cricut or a Silhouette Cameo cutting machine and design cookie cutters in several design programs in The Colorful Cookie Club.
+There are over 400 video tutorials and more videos get added all of the time.
+We even learn to draw cookie stencil and cookie cutter designs on our iPads.
 Game Changer!
 There is a weekly LIVE Q & A along with interactive tutorials in our member’s only Facebook Group too.
 Did I mention that I share a lot of stencils to cut, cookie cutters to print and images to use for your stencil designs??
 We also have a Shared Google Drive where all club members share stencil files.
-It is so much fun to design and cut your own custom cookie stencils!
+It is so much fun to design and cut your own custom cookie stencils and cookie cutters!
 Click HERE and HERE to see what I use to design and cut cookie stencils.

 BIG NEWS!!
 Cricut Design Space no longer requires the internet.
 It is now available as a desktop app.
 Read more about it and download it HERE.
 Don’t worry!
 All of your projects are still there.
 It works like a charm!
 I am so thankful for this!
 The Internet is not required to design, but when you are connected to the internet, you are working online within the app.
 If you go to the landing page online, it will now redirect you to the app on your computer.
 You can save your projects on your computer and also to the cloud.
 You can download fonts and images and work on them when you are offline and don’t have access to the internet.